 Linesight was engaged at the earliest of stages to manage and oversee the costs for the redevelopment of this innovative teaching, learning, and research facility.
 This project not only aimed to put UCD at the forefront as a science education and research facility, on a national and global scale, but also to meet national objectives as laid out in the Strategy for Science, Technology and Innovation (SSTI).

-This new 41,000 sq.m. science center now offers a diverse range of programs, from biological and chemical sciences, to mathematical and computer sciences, in the most up-to-date integrated facilities, comprising teaching and research laboratories (i.e. dry, damp and wet), write-up areas, lecture theaters and classrooms, a 3D visualization theater, meeting rooms, break-out areas, galleries, and exhibition spaces.
+This new 41,000 sq.m. science centre now offers a diverse range of programs, from biological and chemical sciences, to mathematical and computer sciences, in the most up-to-date integrated facilities, comprising teaching and research laboratories (i.e. dry, damp and wet), write-up areas, lecture theatres and classrooms, a 3D visualization theatre, meeting rooms, break-out areas, galleries, and exhibition spaces.

 The approach to sustainability was a key feature for this redevelopment.
 With UCD’s ongoing pursuit and commitment to reduce energy consumption, energy costs, and carbon footprint, the facility achieved a BREEAM ‘Excellent’ rating, the first such rating for a university building in Ireland.

 The works were phased, commencing with the Science South building and continuing onto the Science Hub and the newly built Science East building, the ‘O’Brien Centre for Science’.